Pramilashanmugam/Restaurant/README.md

 * As a user, I want the reservation system to be accessible on different devices (desktop, tablet, mobile) so that I can make and manage reservations conveniently. [#13](https://github.com/Pramilashanmugam/Restaurant/issues/13)

 * As a user, I want to see clear error messages if something goes wrong (e.g., trying to book a table that is already reserved) so that I understand what the issue is and how to resolve it. [#15](https://github.com/Pramilashanmugam/Restaurant/issues/15)

+* As a user, As a user I should not be allowed to book a slot on past time so that the booking can be always a valid booking.. [#17](https://github.com/Pramilashanmugam/Restaurant/issues/17)

 The following User Stories were added features to the website which was not included in the initial kanban board as these features were developed during the development stage which make the website run more smoothly and give the users a better experience using the website.